 The person accused in the complaint will receive notice of the allegations and opportunity to respond to the Title IX and Equal Opportunity Office.
 Both parties will have notice of investigation updates, the outcome of the matter and opportunity to appeal.

-For more information and detailed steps in the formal complaint process, see the Sexual Misconduct Policy (policy link at the bottom of this page).
+For more information and detailed steps in the formal complaint process, see the Sexual Misconduct Policy or Anti-Discrimination Policy (policy links at the bottom of this page).

 The University will protect the confidentiality of all individuals involved in a report or a complaint by refusing to disclose their identifying information to anyone outside the University to the maximum extent permitted by law.